-Final Draft 7
+Final Draft 7 full review

 Final Draft is the industry-standard application for script writers.
 But while version 7 adds a few nice features, this buggy release doesn’t live up to its predecessors’ excellent reputations.

 The Final Draft workflow has changed little, and that’s a good thing.
 The beauty of Final Draft has always been that it streamlined the mechanics of scriptwriting so your brain could concentrate on the story.
 Version 7 is no different: Switching between character, action, dialogue, and scene formatting is still effortless.
 Type a character’s name and click Enter, and Final Draft automatically formats the document for a line of dialogue.
 Its SmartType feature can also automatically fill in established characters’ names once you’ve typed

 the first letter.

 Final Draft 7 is cross-platform, so script-swapping is easy.
 Its CollaboWriter feature lets multiple users work on the same script simultaneously, and even chat online about it.
 The program also provides a set of updated script templates for film, television, and theatre.